The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs

-\FBP is a tracking pixel, typically a piece of JavaScript code added to a website to \textit{track the user’s activities on that website}.
-It is a graphic element with dimension $1\times 1$ pixel that is loaded when a user lands on the website hosting it.
-Such pixels are designed to be transparent and not visible by the user.
-When \FBP is included in a website, it also has embedded a URL pointing to \FB servers, with a specific ID reflecting the specific \FBP account holder, and can be used by \FB to track relevant audiences for brand ads~\cite{replug}.
-When an event is fired on the website, \eg a user visit, an instance of the \FBP loads in the HTML code of the page on the user's browser, and is responsible for reporting to \FB the user activity for the duration of the visit.
+\FBP is a piece of JavaScript code added to a website as a graphic element with dimension $1\times 1$ pixel that is loaded when a user lands on the website hosting it.
+When \FBP is included in a website, it also has embedded a URL pointing to \FB servers, with a specific ID reflecting the specific \FBP account holder, and can be used by \FB to track relevant audiences for brand ads~(\cite{replug}).
+When a user visits a \FBP-enabled website, an instance of the pixel loads in the HTML code of the page on the browser.
+According to \FBP documentation~\cite{Pixel-fbp-cookie}, if a corresponding first-party \textit{\_fbp} cookie does not exist on the browser, one is created and a unique ID is saved for this domain. \FBP is responsible for reporting to \FB the user activity for the duration of the visit.

-Upon loading, \FBP creates \textit{\_fbp}, a corresponding cookie on the user's browser, if one is not already present.
-According to \FBP documentation~\cite{Pixel-fbp-cookie}, when a website uses \FBP and leverages first-party cookies, \FBP automatically saves a unique ID to this cookie for this domain (if there is no such cookie already stored).
-The value of \fbp cookie has the following format: